thomaswiemann/thomaswiemann.github.io/_posts/2021-09-29-Getting-Started-With-Julia-Modules.md

 t("MyMethods")
 ```

 The function ``Template()`` allows us to specify a handful of options for the module.
 I typically surpress Git here and instead configure it manually (see the next section).
 Make sure to edit the name, email and working directory of your module before running the code yourself.
+The last line of the code specifies the module name.
+It is convention in Julia that module names start with a capital letter, but otherwise you can be creative.

-Once you've initialized the package, navigate to the module folder.
+Once you've initialized your package, navigate to the module folder.
 In my case this is ``/homas/thomas/GitHub/MyMethods``.
 You should see a few files and two folders there, lets go over each:
 - ``Project.toml`` contains package info such as dependencies and authors.
 - ``Manifest.toml`` is a machine generated file -- best to leave it be.
 - ``README.md``, like any other readme file, can contain useful descriptions or comments on your package.